jianshen92/stanford-car-grab-challenge/README.md

 This will output a csv file with predictions and probability on each images.

-#### Populate an existing .csv with predictions and probability based on labelled images in a folder
+#### Populate an existing .csv with predictions based on labelled images in a folder
-1. Create a fresh directory and placed all the test image in the folder.
+1. Create a fresh directory and place all the test images in the folder.
 (Make sure there is nothing else other than images in the folder)
 2. Create a csv file with two columns, `fname` for image filenames and `label` for labels of the image.

 | fname  | label |